benjaminheng/knowledge-base/content/nails.md

 ## DIY

 The main problem with DIY is getting suspension base shipped to SG.
 Can't find any local sellers, and any international shipments will require additional feels for handling hazardous materials.
 [Glitter Unique](https://www.glitterunique.com/) ships for $50, but I suspect this is before the hazardous handling fee.
 Worth emailing to check.

+## Notes

+- Avoid base coats and polishes with polyvinyl butyral (PVB).
+It's likely to cause nails to peel.
+    - FUN Lacquer's Ridge Filler base coat and Be On Top! top coat are PVB free.
+See their [ingredient list](https://funlacquer.com/pages/ingredient-list).